-- (1) Describe the role to date of any parents, neighborhood, and/or community members involved in the development of the proposed school. - (1) Describe how you will engage parents, neighborhood, and community members from the time that the application is approved through the opening of the school.
-What specific strategies will be implemented to establish buy-in and to learn parent priorities and concerns during the transition process and post opening? - (2) Describe how you will engage parents in the life of the school (in addition to any proposed governance roles).
-Explain the plan for building family-school partnerships that strengthen support for learning and encourage parental involvement.
-Describe any commitments or volunteer activities the school will seek from, offer to, or require of parents. - (3) Discuss the community resources that will be available to students and parents.
+- (1) Describe the role to date of any parents, neighborhood, and/or community members involved in the development of the proposed school. - (2) Describe how you will engage parents, neighborhood, and community members from the time that the application is approved through the opening of the school.
+What specific strategies will be implemented to establish buy-in and to learn parent priorities and concerns during the transition process and post opening? - (3) Describe your plan for engaging parents/families in the life of the school, in addition to any proposed governance roles related to students' parents/guardians.
+Explain the plan for building family-school partnerships that strengthen student support and academic outcomes and how the school will encourage parental involvement.
+Describe any expectations for parent volunteering. - (4) Discuss the community resources that will be available to students and parents.
 Describe any strategic partnerships the school will have with community organizations, businesses, or other educational institutions that are part of the school's core mission, vision, and program other than dual-credit partners discussed in subsequent sections.
 Specify the nature, purposes, terms, and scope of services of any such partnerships, including any fee-based or in-kind commitments from community organizations or individuals that will enrich student-learning opportunities.
-Include, as Attachment 1, existing evidence of support from community partners such as letters of intent/commitment, memoranda of understanding, and/or contracts. - (4) Describe the group's ties to and/or knowledge of the target community.
-What initiatives and/or strategies will you implement to learn from and engage the neighborhood, community, and broader city? - (5) Identify any organizations, agencies, or consultants that are partners in planning and establishing the school, along with a brief description of their current and planned role and any resources they have contributed or plan to contribute to the school's development.
+Include, as Attachment 1, existing evidence of support from community partners such as letters of intent/commitment, memoranda of understanding, and/or contracts. - (5) Describe the group's ties to and/or knowledge of the target community.
+What initiatives and/or strategies will you implement to learn from and engage the neighborhood, community, and broader city? - (6) Identify any organizations, agencies, or consultants that are partners in planning and establishing the school, along with a brief description of their current and planned role and any resources they have contributed or plan to contribute to the school's development.
 If the group is new to Nevada, describe how your previous work has prepared you to establish relationships and supports in this new community.